Los Angeles County Mobile Spay/Neuter Services

 - Animals older than four months should have food removed at midnight prior to surgery

-- Do not withhold water at any time
+- Always allow your pet access to fresh water; do not withhold water at any time

-- Bring cats in carriers with one cat per carrier
+- Bring cats in carriers; only one cat per carrier if possible

 - Bring dogs on leashes